COVID-19 vaccine availability: Where to find it Saturday - News Break

 COVID-19 vaccine availability: Where to find it Saturday

-(THOMASVILLE, GA) Supplies of the COVID-19 vaccine are increasing nationwide, and multiple locations in Thomasville have it on hand, according to an online database.
+(EMPORIA, VA) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Emporia have it on hand, according to an online database.

-Here are several locations where you can find the vaccine in Thomasville:
+Here are several locations where you can find the vaccine in Emporia:

 Available vaccine types: Moderna (age 18+), Johnson & Johnson/Janssen (age 18+)